 |6’4″||36 in||36 in|

 The axe’s weight should be based on how much power you need to generate.
 If you chop pine kindling, a small axe can be selected.
-However, if you are felling oak trees, you must get a much heavier tool.
+However, you must get a much heavier tool if you are felling oak trees.
 The axe head’s weight is the primary power source for most axemen.
 Splitting mauls are often the heaviest axes made because of the extra width of their bit cheeks.

 The profile of the axe head is crucial in understanding its performance.
 A splitting axe has a much thicker head than a felling axe.
 This allows it to pull the fibers apart when chopping wood with the grain.
 A felling axe is designed to penetrate more deeply when cutting across the grain.